paperclippete/FinalMilestone/README.md

 In order to create a good UX Love Lanarkshire should...

-* be developed with a mobile-first approach in order to suit the widest possible audience
+* Be developed with a mobile-first approach in order to suit the widest possible audience
-* be responsive in order to display correctly across a range of devices.
+* Be responsive in order to display correctly across a range of devices.
 A quick overview of [current browser stats](https://www.w3counter.com/globalstats.php) reveals that whilst Chrome is by far the most popular browser by far, the top 3 screen resolutions were 640x360, 1920x1080 and 1366x768 therefore it is essential to support a range of screens.
-* be intuitive and provide feedback to the user on their actions
+* Be intuitive and provide feedback to the user on their actions
-* feature a cohesive and distinctive design which promotes the Love Lanarkshire brand
+* Feature a cohesive and distinctive design which promotes the Love Lanarkshire brand
-* have a simple and easy to use search interface with filters
+* Have a simple and easy to use search interface with filters
-* enable users to instantly increase the functionality they receive with a one-time payment
+* Enable users to instantly increase the functionality they receive with a one-time payment
-* be functional to any user, whether logged in or not, but provide extra functionality and personalisation to registered users and differing membership levels
+* Be functional to any user, whether logged in or not, but provide extra functionality and personalisation to registered users and differing membership levels

 Please find my initial wireframe, created using Balsamiq, [here](development/LL-wireframes.pdf).